 He currently co-produces Them Fatale, a successful long-running monthly Drag King fundraiser in downtown Los Angeles, and serves on the DEI Board of Story Pirates, a bicoastal organization celebrating children's stories and ideas where he also teaches, hosts, and performs.

 As an actor and Groundlings-trained comedian, Petey has appeared on BROAD CITY, GRACE & FRANKIE, and NCIS: NEW ORLEANS, as well as the EMMY-nominated doc miniseries THIS IS ME, and MASTERCARD's groundbreaking TrueName commercial, the first all-trans commercial of its kind.
-He recently booked a major recurring guest star on a project he's not allowed to talk about yet. 🤐
+He plays Head Forensic Anthropologist C Hemingway on Alert: Missing Persons Unit (all eps now on Hulu) and recently worked with the ART on a new play workshop.

-Other current projects include an anthology series in development with Wayfarer Studios, pre-production on two feature documentaries, and continued work in children's entertainment.
+Other current projects include an upcoming short with director Jett Garrison, pre-production on two feature documentaries, and continued work in children's entertainment.
 Writing-wise, he's got a delicious transmasc buddy comedy he'd absolutely love to make, so... let ya boy know if you wanna read it.